Paul's Policy Areas

 Proposals that intervene inside specific issue domains — immigration and asylum, healthcare workforce, gambling regulation, agricultural markets, food infrastructure, civil service, campaign finance.
 These are the what to actually do drafts: the substance of a program, drawn out in enough depth to be argued for, criticized, or contributed to.

-These differ from Process Areas, which target the rules and structures behind how policy gets made, and from the PA-3 empower project, the analytical work mapping representation gaps in one district.
-Policy work depends on functional process; process work creates the room for honest policy.
+These differ from the Ideas essays, which target the rules and structures behind how policy gets made, and from the PA-3 empower project, the analytical work mapping representation gaps in one district.
+Policy work depends on functional process; the Ideas work creates the room for honest policy.

 State indicators describe drafting state, not importance.
 Drafting means a substantive draft exists.
 In review means ready for outside scrutiny.
 Planned would be a slot identified but not yet written.